 - In 2011, approximately 125 for every 100,000 people were using marijuana as a primary drug and were addicted to it

-According to statistics, one of the reasons why alcohol is so frequently abused is that it can be found very easily in almost all cities in Arkansas and it is considerably cheaper than other types of drugs.
-Early detection and intervention would be ideal to stop a person who consumes too much alcohol to become an addict.
+According to statistics, one of the reasons why alcohol is so frequently abused is that it can be found very easily in almost all cities in Bear State, and it is considerably cheaper than other types of drugs.
+Early detection and intervention would be ideal to stop a person who consumes too much alcohol from becoming an addict.

-Most Rehabilitation Facilities in Arkansas Specialize in Treating Alcohol Addiction
+Most Rehabilitation Facilities in AR Specialize in Treating Alcohol Addiction

-- There were approximately 180 rehab centers in AR which focused primarily on eliminating alcohol addiction
+There were approximately 180 rehab centers in AR that focused primarily on eliminating alcohol addiction.

-- Almost 1440 people enrolled in a drug rehab in Arkansas which focused on treating polydrug addiction (including cocaine, heroin, etc) as well as a co-occurring disorder program which deals with mental problems.
+Almost 1440 people enrolled in a drug rehab in Arkansas that focused on treating polydrug addiction (including cocaine, heroin, etc.) as well as a co-occurring disorder program that deals with mental problems.

 Rehab Facilities in Arkansas Accept New Patients Every Day